ben-spector-cc/lesson-template/workflow.md

 # Workflow

 ## Setup
-Clone this repo
+Fork this repo

-Create a branch with your name:
+Create a branch with the current content item you are working on:
 ```
-git checkout -b authorName
+git checkout -b contentItem
 ```
 You can check which branch you are working on with the following command:
 ```